miyadaiku/miyadaiku/README.rst

 - Build title from abstract if ``title_fallback`` is ``title`` and header element not found in the content.

-- Preserve newline in content.abstract
+- Preserve newline in content.abstract.

+- Add .anchor-link style for .ipynb file.

 Upgrading to Miyadaiku 1.0.0
 ----------------------------------------